What Is Constrictive Bronchiolitis?

 In general, training letters are used by VA to instruct raters and those who work on veterans’ claims on specific issues.
 Training Letter 10-03 was published April 26, 2010.
 It intended to advise VA employees how to approach and adjudicate claims related to environmental hazards in Iraq, Afghanistan, and other military installations, such as claims for service connection for CB.

-The Training Letter acknowledges that CB is difficult to rate for VA disability purposes.
+The Training Letter acknowledges that Constrictive Bronchiolitis is difficult to rate for VA disability purposes.
 The VA uses pulmonary function tests to assess the severity of conditions such as Asthma and COPD for rating purposes.
 However, those with CB can often have normal pulmonary function test, making it difficult for VA personnel to apply the correct rating.

 The Training Letter notes that veteran’s “lay statement of exposure to the [Mishraq] sulfur fire is sufficient if his or her service records shows service in Iraq at Mosul Airfield or Qayyarah Airfield West” during the four week period that the sulfur fire burned.